-Over the years, Greg's definition of "Landscape Photography" has changed in focus.
+Over the years, Greg's definition of "Landscape Photography" has changed slightly.
 At first, the hand of man was to be avoided at all cost, in favor of a pure and natural scene.
-However, in this day and age, those scenes are getting to be very difficult to find.
+However, those scenes are getting to be very difficult to find.
 In order to keep things fresh, Greg has taken on a "Wabi Sabi" approach to his photography.
-Essentially, it is a Japanese concept that explains that "everything passes, and in their passage lies beauty."
-As barns and automobiles deteriorate, and begin to fade away, there are infinite chances to capture the many stages of the passing.
-In many cases, the resulting photographs are the last remaining evidence that the subject was ever there in the first place.
+Essentially, this is a Japanese concept that explains that "everything passes, and in their passage lies beauty."
+As barns and automobiles deteriorate, and begin to fade away, there are infinite opportunities to capture the many stages of that passing.
+In many cases, the resulting photographs are the last remaining evidence that the subject was even there in the first place.

 Notoriety in my photography

-In the Winter of 2010, I had the great honor of becoming one of "Roy's Folks" which is a regular feature on WGHP, Fox 8, in Winston Salem, NC.
+In the Winter of 2010, I had the great honor of becoming one of "Roy's Folks" which was a regular feature on WGHP, Fox 8, in Winston Salem, NC, for many years.
 My wife set this up for me as a surprise back when my website was Four Forty-Six Photography.
 A little bit of trivia about this appearance...the camera that I was using had been dropped and was damaged.
 I was waiting on a replacement to come in.
 Fortunately, it worked well enough to perform for the segment.
 It was a great experience being a part of this well known feature with our local news.